IBakare/IBakare/README.md

 🧠 I am extremely enthusiastic about data analytics!

-💪🏽 At present, I leverage a range of technical tools and platforms, including Python, SQL, Excel, and various Business Intelligence (BI) applications like Power BI and Tableau, to perform my data analyst duties.
+💪🏽 At present, I leverage a range of technical tools and platforms, including Python, SQL, Excel, and Business Intelligence applications (Power BI and Tableau), to perform my data analyst duties.
 With proficiency in these tools, I can efficiently extract, clean, and analyze complex data sets, create visualizations, and develop insightful reports to aid organizations in making data-driven decisions.

 ⚡  In my free time, I watch interesting videos on youtube and read tech articles